gmeds/Bacteria-Genomics24/Module 4: Data and Cloud Computing/aws-intro-and-account-setup.md

 **Identity and Access Management (IAM)**

-In most cases, you will not want to log in to amazon using your root account.
-Or, you might be having a single account but accessible to multiple users.
+In most cases, you will not want to log in to Amazon using your root account.
+Or, you might have a single account but accessible to multiple users.
 Assume you were working as a team.
 IAM allows:

 - **Who:** Who can access your resources (users, groups, applications)